NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and Stats

 Jaren Jackson Jr.

-Based on his summer league play, Jaren Jackson Jr. looks like an early candidate to lead the 2018 draft class in overall first-year impact.
+Based on his summer-league play, Jaren Jackson Jr. looks like an early candidate to lead the 2018 draft class in overall first-year impact.
 He's active on both ends of the court with range on his jump shot.

 The 6'11" forward outperformed and outdueled Trae Young in the opening Utah Jazz Summer League contest, scoring 29 points and shooting 8-of-13 from three-point land.
-Jackson made a huge splash on the defensive end in Las Vegas against the Detroit Pistons Saturday:
+Jackson made a huge splash on the defensive end in Las Vegas against the Detroit Pistons on Saturday:

 NBA @NBA